li-rongcheng/WebApplication3/README.md

 - Depends On: RazorClassLib2
 - Blazor server
+- Auth **NOT** enabled

 Demo:
   - Internal razor component RLTestComponent
   - External razor components in RCL project RazorClassLib2
   - RazorClassLib2.Component2 parameters
   - MatBlazor

+### BlazorApp2 (.net core 3.1)

+Created on 2020-07-29, newer than BlazorApp1, for comparing with BlazorApp1, which uses old blazor app template by vs2019

+The main difference is at /Pages/_Host.cshtml

+- Auth enabled

 ### WebApp1 (.net core 3.0)